 Why is the Parikrma model successful?

-Free education: Our 1500 (4 K-10 schools and 1 Junior College) children coming from over 100 slums and 5 orphanages in Bengaluru don’t just receive free education, but high-quality CBSE English medium learning modules.
+Free education: Our 1800 (4 K-10 schools and 1 Junior College) children coming from 99 slums and 4 orphanages in Bengaluru don’t just receive free education, but high-quality CBSE English medium learning modules.
 The children are provided with three meals and health check-ups.

 Long-term support: Each child is supported right from the age of 5 to 25 years – We also bear the costs of our children’s further education, either in the form of formal college education or vocational training.